picimako/mockitools/docs/mock_creation.md

 annotations are an easier way of creating mock and spy objects, and are interchangeable (to a certain degree) with `Mockito.mock()` and `Mockito.spy()` calls.

 Thus, this intention provides a means to convert these fields to their Mockito.mock/spy variants, also taking into account the `@Mock` annotation's attributes.
 It is not available when the field annotated with both `@Mock` and `@Spy`.

-#### Target method
+#### Determining the target method

-The target method, where the variable is introduced, is selected according to this logic:
- - if there is only one method in the class, then that is the target method,
- - if there are multiple methods in the class, then users are able to choose which method to introduce the variable in
+If there is only one method in the class, then that is the target method, otherwise users are able to choose which method to introduce the variable in.

 Inner classes are not taken into consideration.
 Converting the field is possible only within the same class.